Cirie Fields: The Traitors

+Big Brother

+In 2023, Fields was cast on Big Brother 25 alongside her son Jared.
+She became the first former Survivor player to compete on Big Brother, and only the third ever to compete on both television shows.

+She was evicted on day 93 by a vote of 2–0, finishing in 5th place.

 Other media appearances

-In 2016, Fields appeared on a Survivor themed episode of The Price is Right.
+In 2016, Fields appeared on a Survivor themed episode of The Price Is Right.

 Fields was a contestant on the 2022 USA Network reality competition series Snake in the Grass alongside her former Heroes vs. Villains tribemate, Stephenie LaGrossa Kendrick.
 Fields split the $100,000 prize with Big Brother and The Amazing Race alums Janelle Pierzina and Rachel Reilly after they correctly determined that LaGrossa Kendrick was the Snake.